MUTEMA J: This

 scale.

-an arbitral award.
+of an arbitral award.

-applicant's legal practitioner, while making half-hearted
+The applicant's legal practitioner, while making half-hearted

-concessions in respect of the above-cited irregularities through
+concessions in respect of the above cited irregularities through

-skilful manipulation that is not taught in Law School but acquired
+skilful manipulation that is not taught in law school but acquired

 naturally thereafter, endeavoured to persuade the Court to invoke